10 September, 2021

 MiU Training Hub

-Not your traditional fitness centre, MiU Training Hub encourages you to discover your personal potential through different forms of integrated trainings, including weight training, yoga and Zumba taught by guest instructors.
+Not your traditional fitness centre!
+MiU Training Hub encourages you to discover your true personal potential using different forms of integrated training — including workouts with weight, yoga sessions and Zumba taught by guest instructors.

 MiU Training Hub, 1/F, Lane House, 11 Lin Fa Kung Street West, Tai Hang, Hong Kong, 6774 1195, www.facebook.com/midageongmiu